in

 T2DM Screening Guidelines

 Type 2 diabetes screening is necessary for people with two or more risk factors.
-The ADA diabetes screening guidelines recommend every person older than 40 years test their blood sugar levels at least every 3 years.
+The ADA diabetes screening guidelines recommend that every person older than 40 years test their blood sugar levels at least every 3 years.

-Type 2 diabetes is a disorder of impaired glucose control in the body .
+Type 2 diabetes is a disorder of impaired glucose control in the body.
 This chronic (long-term) disorder causes the bloodstream to circulate with an excessive amount of sugar.

 Over time, cardiovascular, neurological, and immune system issues might result from excessive blood sugar levels.